Bocas Del Toro Panama Travel Guide

 AirHelp assists with flight delays or cancellations.

 The main and most efficient transport from Almirante to Bocas Town (Isla Colón) for tourists.
 Multiple companies offer frequent departures.
-The ride is straight and takes around 30 minutes, costing about USD $6 per person.
+The ride is direct and takes around 30 minutes, costing about USD $6 per person.

 For land border crossings (e.g., to Costa Rica), check any exit fees for Panama.
 These are usually small fees paid at the border.